daniel-wrench/sf_gap_analysis/README.md

     - ~~Run old pipeline on NESI subset on tiny subset~~
     - ~~Do all plots locally with proper Latex~~
     - ~~Note time and download stats, pull~~
-    - Run again, compare time and stats
+    - ~~Run again, compare time and stats~~
-    - Make parallel, using gpt help: test locally, running for different ranges of lags then outputting these subranges, then merging them together again
+    - ~~Make parallel, using gpt help: test locally, running for different ranges of lags then outputting these subranges, then merging them together again~~
-    - Test locally
+    - ~~Test locally~~
-    - Push
+    - ~~Push~~
-    - Run again, compare time and stats
+    - ~~Run again, compare time and stats~~
     - Scaling study of this step
+    - *Rank 0 is likely causing very uneven mem usage across processes.
+Scale back to 10 files, and try to reduce this imbalance by only reading in necessary data objects.
     - Tidy up plots and work on manuscript, while waiting for heatmap to run.
 4. **Choose #bins based on PSP data, report final results on Wind data**
 3. Potentially investigate smoothing and error bars - do they look OK as is?